jaypipes/ghw/README.md

 * `ghw.Disk.Name` contains a string with the short name of the disk, e.g. "sda"
 * `ghw.Disk.SizeBytes` contains the amount of storage the disk provides
-* `ghw.Disk.PhysicalBlockSizeBytes` contains the size of the physical blocks used on the disk, in bytes
+* `ghw.Disk.PhysicalBlockSizeBytes` contains the size of the physical blocks used on the disk, in bytes.
+This is typically the minimum amount of data that will be written in a single write operation for the disk.
 * `ghw.Disk.IsRemovable` contains a boolean indicating if the disk drive is removable
 * `ghw.Disk.DriveType` is the type of drive.
 It is of type `ghw.DriveType`